vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 ### Test case 17: Markets with internal time trigger for trading terminated that rings between shutdown and restore

-1. Propose, enact a market with some traing terminated given by internal time trigger.
+1. Propose, enact a market with some trading terminated given by internal time trigger.
 Trade in the market creating positions for at least 2 parties.
 1. System saves LNL checkpoint before the trading terminated trigger rings.
 1. Restart Vega, load LNL checkpoint at a time which is after trading terminated trigger should have rung.
 1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-060" href="#0073-LIMN-060">0073-LIMN-060</a>); if it exists it in `cancelled` state.